 Open topic with navigation

-Use the Environment Variables page of the Visual Studio Project Designer to set project-specific environment variables used by Visual Studio development tools (including MSBuild).
+Use the Environment Variables page of project properties in Visual Studio to set project-specific environment variables used by Visual Studio development tools (including MSBuild).
 Settings on this page are written to the project file (project_name.synproj).

 Settings on this page are specific to the current project, but there are circumstances where these settings may be available to other projects.
 See Environment bleed in Visual Studio for more information.